|

 overlay one on top of another.
 By carefully removing the portions of the image

-that are not properly exposed (or, conversely, by carefully combining the portions
+that are not properly exposed (or, if you prefer, by carefully combining the portions

 that are correctly exposed), you end up with one image with correct exposure